openworm/sibernetic/README.md

  -export_vtk           Save simulation results to VTK files.
      logstep=<value>   Log every <value> steps
  -l_from               Load simulation results from disk.
-     lpath=<value>     Indicates path where result of simulation will be stored.
+     lpath=<value>     Indicates path to the directory (not the file) where result of simulation will be stored.
                        This option work only for -l_to and -l_from options -test                 Run some physical tests.
  -f <filename>         Load configuration from file <filename>.